bimobject/docs/docs/minidocs/descriptions.md

 ## Factories section

-This is where the product is manufactured or assembled.
+This is where this {{entityName}} is manufactured or assembled.

-You can use factory entities you've created, or generic data.
+You can use factory entities you've created, generic data, or omit factories altogether.

 If you have multiple factories, use the `Division` field to specify the percentage of manufacturing each factory contributed.
 </div>